11 children diagnosed with a new type of ALS | ExBulletin

-Six years ago, a teenager from Italy traveled to the United States in search of a diagnosis of her mysterious medical condition.
-As a result, she became unable to walk and needed a respiratory tract.
-Researchers have now diagnosed teenage Claudia Digregorio and 10 other children as having a new form of illness.
+Six years ago teenager Traveled to the United States hoping to find her diagnosis from Italy Mysterious medical conditionThis prevented her from walking and required a respiratory tract.
+Researchers have now diagnosed teenage Claudia Digregorio and 10 other children as a new form of illness.
 Amyotrophic lateral sclerosis (ALS) It develops in childhood and progresses more slowly than is normally seen in this condition.

 In addition, researchers announced in a journal on Monday (May 31) that they have identified genes that may cause this form of ALS and may have identified potential treatments for this condition.
 It may have been identified, according to a study that explained the findings.
 Natural medicine..